belle2/basf2/analysis/examples/readme.md

 # Examples

-If you are new to ``basf2``, a good starting points are the tutorials in the ``tutorials`` subdirectory.
+If you are new to ``basf2``, a good starting point are the tutorials in the ``tutorials`` subdirectory.

 ## Examples data dir